 Things you can Do to Keep Lips from Chapping

-Your lips are among the most expressive parts of your body.
-They are comparatively thinner than the skin and also are more exposed to damage.
-Chapped lips can be a nuisance and may lead to bleeding, discomfort and cold sores.
-You must take a few precautions to keep your lips from chapping.
-(Image source:Getty)Loading...
+Lips are the most expressive part of your body.
+Chapped lips can be a nuisance, and may lead to bleeding, discomfort and cold sores.
+You must take a few precautions to keep lips from chapping.

 Beware of Cosmetics